 Only 90 minutes from Sydney, this iconic Australian natural landmark offer dramatic views over a seemingly endless Vally.
 However, if you dare to explore further, you’ll find glow worm tunnels, more bushwalks than we can count, rivers, little cottages, leeches, and the worlds steepest railway.

-While there are so many things to do near Sydney, if you can spare the time, you really should try spending a few days in the Blue Mountains of Australia to escape it all, reconnect with nature – or at least just enjoy the cool, fresh air up here!
+While there are so many fun things to do in Sydney, if you can spare the time, you really should try spending a few days in the Blue Mountains of Australia to escape it all, reconnect with nature – or at least just enjoy the cool, fresh air up here!

 Back into the desert again and another of the most iconic landscapes in Australia.
 The otherworldly Pinnacles Desert looks like a cross between the moon and a Star Wars film set, but it is actually one a few hours drive from Perth (though you do have to get there first).